-In 1965 a factory was opened in South Africa with a productive capacity of 1.2 million berets a year, which would cover “the bulk” of demand in that market.
+A factory was opened in South Africa in 1965 with a productive capacity of 1.2 million berets a year, which would cover “the bulk” of demand in that market.

-Mary Quant (inventor of the miniskirt) and Pierre Cardin designed berets for Kangol in 1966.
+Mary Quant (born 1930), inventor of the miniskirt, and Pierre Cardin (born 1922) designed berets for Kangol in 1966.
 Exports represented 66 percent of turnover for the headwear division by 1969.

 Kangol Magnet was the largest manufacturer of seat belts in Europe by 1969.
 It produced over 40 percent of all seat belts in the United Kingdom from its factory in Carlisle.

-Kangol was acquired by American Safety Equipment, a seat belt manufacturer, in 1972, in a deal which valued the company at over £3 million.
-At this juncture Jacques Spreiregen took the opportunity to retire as company chairman.
+Kangol was acquired by American Safety Equipment, a seat belt manufacturer, for £3.2 million in 1972.
+Company directors, who held 42 percent of the Kangol equity, recommended the offer.
+Jacques Spreiregen took the opportunity to retire as company chairman.

-American Safety Equipment was acquired by Marmion in 1978.
+American Safety Equipment was acquired by Marmon Group of Chicago in 1978.

 A factory was opened in Panyu City, China in 1996.

-The loss-making Leeds factory was closed in 2000, with the loss of 40 jobs.
+The unprofitable Leeds factory was closed in 2000, with the loss of 40 jobs.
 Production was relocated to the Panyu City factory in China, which had lower costs.

-In 2001 the Fritzington factory was closed with the loss of 80 jobs.
+Bollman, an American hat manufacturer, acquired the operating assets and rights to Kangol headwear from 2001.
+The Fritzington factory was closed with the loss of 80 jobs in 2001.
 Manufacturing also ended at Cleator, which would function as a distribution depot.
-Most production was relocated to China.
+The majority of production was relocated to China.

-The Kangol rights (excluding headwear) were sold for an estimated £30 million to August Equity Trust in 2004.
-The Kangol rights (excluding headwear) were acquired by Sports Direct for £12 million in 2006.
+The licensing rights for Kangol, excluding headwear, were sold for an estimated £30 million to August Equity Trust in 2004, and then sold on to Sports Direct for £12 million in 2006.